Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 Go! recently rebranded its Fit + Free range, and it is now known as Carnivore.
 This rebranding has added some recipes, including the Salmon + Cod recipe that is shown above.

 Salmon and Cod are both highly nutritious fish ingredients.
-They contain a high portion of protein and fat that is ideal for a dog’s diet.
+They contain a high portion of protein and fat that is ideal for a dog’s diet, especially those that are highly active.
 In addition to this protein and fat, Salmon is one of the best sources of the Omega 3 Fatty Acids.
 Many believe that these fatty acids can provide several health benefits such as a reduced risk of heart disease and improved cognitive function.

 The recipe is rounded off with a mix of legume and starch ingredients such as Lentils, Peas, Chickpeas, and Tapioca.
 These ingredients provide carbohydrates and dietary fiber.
 However, the portion of these ingredients is small, ensuring that the fish are the formula’s focus.